UBS reaches 20-year deal for Islanders’ arena naming rights

 “UBS Arena will stand as a beacon of strength, resilience, achievement and community, and we look forward to celebrating this milestone with our loyal fans,” said Islanders co-owner Jon Ledecky.
 “We’re thrilled to be partners with UBS on this transformational project that will be so important to the New York economy for decades.”

-UBS and Oak View Group, which is leading the arena project, plan for 30% of its permanent jobs to go to workers who live in the area at the eastern border of Long Island and the western border of the New York City borough of Queens.
+UBS and Oak View Group, which is leading the arena project, plan for 30% of its permanent jobs to go to workers who live in the area at the western border of Long Island and the eastern border of the New York City borough of Queens.
 There also are plans for an additional $100 million investment in transit and infrastructure enhancements, including a newly constructed Long Island Rail Road station.

 UBS Arena’s exterior and interior will pay homage to iconic New York landmarks, including Grand Central Terminal, Prospect Park Boathouse and the Park Avenue Armory.

-Note: This story has been corrected to show that the arena is in an area where western Long Island meets eastern Queens, not eastern Long Island meeting western Queens.